Some of my photos on covers:

 There often is room for negotiation with book publishers and certainly with advertising firms.
 How you price your work is sometimes subjective.
 How big is the publisher?
 How many copies of the book will be printed?
 What kind of ad is the photo going to appear in?
 Print?
 Billboard?
 Truck or bus wrap?
 For how long do they want the use of the photo?
 Do they want exclusive rights (they and they alone can use that photo for the duration of the contract), or non-exlcusive rights (they can use the photo, but you can also sell it elsewhere).
 All of these factors need to be taken into consideration.

 The marketplace has been flooded by free and cheap photos by amateurs whose only desire is to see their name in print.
-Aided by the internet, unscrupulous “stock agencies” have duped many people into virtually giving them their best images, which they sell for a pittance, often as low as ten dollars.
+Aided by the internet, unscrupulous “stock agencies” have duped many people into virtually giving them their best images, which they sell for a pittance.
 Most of these images are only “OK”, often good enough for small publishers who don’t really give a damn about quality anyway.
 Some images, though, are very good, and could demand a fair price.
 However, that’s not how this system works.
-You upload images, these whore agencies stockpile them, buyers subscribe to download images, the whores make the money, and they send you chump change.
+You upload images, these agencies stockpile them, buyers subscribe to download images, the agencies make the money, and they send you chump change.

 Royalty free stock agencies virtually give away photographer’s work, and pay them peanuts, and the whole system is set up to make money for the agency and the agency alone.
-They count on you being too stupid to understand that a real stock agency may have sold your photo to an advertising firm for $500, and sent you $250!
-They count on you having an ego so large that all you really care about is seeing your name and work in print.
+They count on you being uniformed that a real stock agency may have sold your photo to an advertising firm for $500, and sent you $250!
 They count on you being a chump.
 And fortunately for them, there are thousands and thousands of chumps out there, willing to upload their best images and give them away.
 You can almost hear the owner’s of these companies rubbing their hands together with glee.
 As W.C.
 Fields once said, “Never give a sucker an even break, or smarten up a chump.”
 He’d be so proud of these agencies and their contributors!
+But you're NOT a chump!!
+You worked hard for that great image.
+Don't let them dupe you into giving it away.

 For instance, if iWhorePictures sells an image to a magazine for ten bucks, and gives you fifty cents, you have just missed out (or stolen from another photographer) perhaps as much as a couple HUNDRED dollars.
 Sure, small magazines my have paid only fifty bucks for that image, but depending upon the size at which the image ran, and the size of the publication (by circulation), it might possibly have been as much as a thousand!
 But whether it is fifty dollars or a thousand, the point is that both are substantially more than what the royalty free stock agency would give you.
 By contributing to this charade, you enrich the few, while robbing from the working photographers of the world.